Digital Development Summit 2017

 How to participate:

 Due to limited space this is an invitation only event.
-More information about the event will be made available on the IDS website over the next few weeks, including a briefing paper and a full programme.
-However, our series of pre-event dialogues has begun and we welcome input from a wide range of perspectives.
+More information about the event will be made available on the IDS website over the next few weeks including a Summit Report.
+However, you can watch the keynote addresses livestreamed, and read our series of pre-event dialogues on which we welcome input from a wide range of perspectives.

 Online pre-event dialogues